swryu0906/WDI/w07/d05/ASSIGNMENT/pokemon_starter/readme.md

 ![PokeExpress](http://i86.photobucket.com/albums/k120/mannynews/Photo_092506_001.jpg)

-Tonight we will be building the Pokemon Express using Node, Express and HandleBars!!
+Tonight we will be building the Pokemon Express using Node, Express!!

 ### Learning Objectives